Dale Hall C.P. School’s Special Needs Register is a record of all the pupils who receive additional support in the following areas:

 We recognize that many pupils may have additional needs at some point during their school life.
 Communication is vital to ensure that a child’s needs are identified as soon as possible and in a timely manner.
 Staff work closely with colleagues and parents to ensure that concerns are addressed in a timely manner.

 Pupil progress meetings are held each half term.
-Each teacher reviews the progress of pupils with the Senior Management Team and pupils are referred to the SENCo when there are concerns about progress.
+Each teacher reviews the progress of pupils with the Senior leadership team and pupils are referred to the SENDCo when there are concerns about progress.

-Parents and carers can raise concerns with teachers at any time, appointments can be arranged through the school office.
+Parents and carers can raise concerns with teachers at any time via Dojo or an email to the school office.

 School liaises closely with Early Years Providers to identify pupils with additional needs.
 For pupils transferring between schools, contact is established and information shared between schools.
 At the end of each school year, staff share information with colleagues.